Is It Safe to Travel to Vietnam in 2026?

 Business Travelerslow

-Business travelers can expect reliable infrastructure in major cities, though occasional bureaucratic delays may arise during customs or local engagements.
+Business travelers can expect reliable infrastructure in major cities, though they should remain aware of petty crime risks during transit.

 Remote Workerslow